Density of the free additive convolution of multi-cut measures: Statement of results

 \subsection{The free additive convolution of two measures}

-\ \\ We consider two absolutely continuous Borel probability measures on the real line, that satisfy a power law behavior near the endpoints of their respective supports.
-A study of the qualitative properties of the density of $\mu_{\alpha}\boxplus\mu_{\beta}$ was carried out in \cite{Bao20}, whenever $\mu_\alpha$ and~$\mu_\beta$ are absolutely continuous and supported on a single interval.
-One of our purposes here is to extend these properties to the set-up of multi-cut measures.
+\ \\ We consider two absolutely continuous probability measures on the real line, that satisfy a power law behavior near the endpoints of their respective supports.
+A study of the qualitative properties of the density of $\mu_{\alpha}\boxplus\mu_{\beta}$ was carried out in \cite{Bao20}, whenever $\mu_\alpha$ and~$\mu_\beta$ are absolutely continuous, supported on a single interval and are of Jacobi type \eqref{Jacobi}.
+One of our purposes here is to extend these properties to the set-up of multi-cut measures, i.e.\ measures whose densities are supported on several intervals.
 We consider probability measures of the same form as in \cite{MoSc22}, characterized as follows.